volta-cli/rfcs/text/0000-informational-commands.md

 ### `volta list --package=<package>`

-List all fetched versions of a specific package.
+List all fetched versions of a specific package, along with its associated binaries.

 #### Human